 - The James R. Stokes & Frederick W. Hoffman Endowed Scholarship is offered to HFC students who are gay, or are children of a gay parent.

-- The Forum Foundation Scholarship for Gay, Lesbian, Bisexual, and Transgender students opens in the spring of each year; we will provide details as they become available.
+- The Forum Foundation Scholarship for Gay, Lesbian, Bisexual, and Transgender students opens in the spring of each year.

 - LGBTQ+ students are, of course, also eligible for dozens of other merit- and need-based scholarships available to all HFC students.